biplabmondal/Bike_Sharing_Demand_Prediction/README.md

 **Objective**

 The objective of this project is to develop a multiple linear regression model to predict the demand for shared bikes based on various influencing factors.
-This will help the bike-sharing company, BoomBikes, understand demand dynamics and refine their business strategy post-COVID-19 lockdowns.
+This will help the bike-sharing company, BoomBikes to understand demand dynamics and refine their business strategy post-COVID-19 lockdowns.

 **Problem Statement**